-Now in it’s seventh year, the Norfolk Children’s Book Festival is an annual event we always look forward to.
-Taking place in the beautiful surroundings of Norwich Cathedral, the one-day event is hosted by Norwich School and is a wonderful opportunity for young people… Read More Norfolk Children’s Book Festival, 2018!
+Our annual visit to the Norfolk Children’s Book Festival is something we always look forward and the lovely weather had us even more excited to attend this year.
+Taking place in the grounds of our city’s wonderful Norwich Cathedral, the one-day event is hosted by Norwich School and is a brilliant chance for young people… Read More Norfolk Children’s Book Festival 2019

 How amazing that poetry books should have won both the Carnegie and Kate Greenaway Awards in 2019! (the latter for the illustrations of course – but take a look and you will see how the gorgeous images are integral and part of the text.)
 With that in mind: we wanted to tell you about a… Read More Poetry Wins Prizes!

 Regular as clockwork, our Carnegie shadow morning was upon us even though it only felt like yesterday that we were eagerly awaiting the initial nominations list (that was way back in November- can you believe?).
 Like every other keen reader around the UK, on June 18th we were glued to twitter, awaiting the announcement of… Read More CKG Day 2019

 Celebrated annually, Refugee Week is a world-wide celebration which takes place around the time of World Refugee Day (June 20th).
 Established in 1998, it was set up as a direct reaction to hostility towards refugees and ayslum seekers but is now an key part of the cultural calendar- particularly in the UK- where a nationwide… Read More Refugee Week 2019

 Children’s Art Week is a UK-wide programme run by Engage, the National Association for Gallery Education.
 There are tips and suggestions for teachers available online, as well as lots of brilliant resources for you to use.
 Visit their website: http://engage.org/about-engage/ We are very fortunate in Norfolk to have lots of art galleries and museums, as well… Read More Children’s Art Week 2019